basho/basho_docs/content/riak/ts/1.4.0/using/riakshell.md

 ## Capabilities

-While riak shell is in the early stages of development, the following are well-supported:
+The following are supported in riak shell:

 * logging
 * log replay